 Those skills are outlined in this comprehensive report, released in early 2018.

-The Talent Demand Study Update was released in August 2016 and showed several significant trends:
+The most recent Talent Demand Study Update was released in October 2018, and showed several significant trends:

 - In the next five years, the Charleston Metro Area will add nearly 35,000 new jobs.
 The current forecast is 32% higher than the 2016 study’s five-year job growth prediction.